Developer Hub

 FieldDescription

-bestBidPriceThe highest bid price across all contributing publishers
+bestBidPriceThe highest bid price across publishers that does not cross any publisher ask

-bestAskPriceThe lowest ask price across all contributing publishers
+bestAskPriceThe lowest ask price across publishers that does not cross any publisher bid

 How Best Bid/Ask Differ from Confidence